loopandlearn/news/docs/edition/2025-07-07.md

 can change it for one app and leave the rest of your phone settings unchanged.

-Some people need large text on most of their apps, but then their OS AID might not look at good.
+Some people need large text on most of their apps, but then their OS AID might not look good.

+You can fix that:

-For example, go to iPhone
+* Go to iPhone settings
-settings -> accessibility -> per-app settings -> add
+* Choose Accessibility
+* Scroll to the bottom and choose Per-App Settings
+* You can Add App and edit settings for selected apps
-app (Trio or Loop) -> modify text size
+    * For Trio or Loop, you might choose to modify text size
+    * For Dexcom or Clarity, you might choose to select Smart Invert to get a dark-mode like display

 - - -

 ## Helpful Links